Thomas-Gottwald/NLP4/README.md

 As an output it returns a list of all sentences without the special symbols in it.

 #### sentence_similarity
 This function compares two sentences with each other and returns a value of the similarity of those both.
-Also it removes stopwords out of the sentences.
+Also, it removes stopwords out of the sentences.
 This function is used to build up the similarity matrix.
 ```python
 sentence_similarity(sent1, sent2, stopwords=None)